 It was clear from the moment I moved here that Chicago cared about its hot dogs more than any other place I'd ever been.
 And after five years of searching, here are my ten favorite Chicago-style hot dogs.

-Entries tagged with 'old town social'
+'old town social' on Serious Eats

 Between the housemade charcuterie and other fried delights, you can't blame me for never sticking around for dessert at Old Town Social.
 But after trying the warm doughnuts, I'll have to remember to always save a little room.